behradkoohy/Ad-Auction-Dashboard/README.md

 1. Install a MySQL database version `8.0.19 (MySQL Community Server - GPL)`
 2. Configure to `localhost` on port `3309`
 3. Create new schema/database named `app` if not already
-4. To configure with relevant tables run the query below:
+4. To configure with relevant tables run the queries below:
     ```
     CREATE TABLE app.Click (
         Identifier INT,